EvickaStudio/Moodle-Mate/README.md

 systemMessage = "YOUR SYSTEM PROMPT HERE, EXAMPLE IN config_example.ini" ; Set GPT model, standard gpt-3.5-turbo model = gpt-3.5-turbo
+; If summary with GPT on set to 1, else 0 summary = 1
 ```

 A example can be found in examples/example_config.ini